graalvm/workshops/native-image/containerisation/index.md

 docker logs jibber-jdk
 ```

-For example, our application started up in 3.896s - extract from the logs below:
+For example, our application started up in 3.896s -- here is the extract from our logs:

 ```shell
 2022-03-09 19:48:09.511  INFO 1 --- [           main] com.example.demo.DemoApplication         : Started DemoApplication in 3.896 seconds (JVM running for 4.583)